rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

+**Upgrade to 0.9.5**

+* Compatible with SonarQube 4.5.2+, 5.0.x, 5.1.x, 5.3.x and 5.4.x
+* Java Runtime Environment 7 and 8 are supported.
+JRE 8 is recommended because of higher system performance.

 **Upgrade to 0.9.4**

 * Compatible with SonarQube 4.5.2+, 5.0.x and 5.1.x
 * Java Runtime Environment 7 and 8 are supported.
 JRE 8 is recommended because of higher system performance.
 * Default values for ```reportPath``` values has been removed to get meaningful error messages.
 In case you were using the defaults you have to explicit define them in the ```sonar-project.properties``` file now.